Kirkenes: Demographics

-The majority of the inhabitants of Kirkenes are of a Norwegian background, and a minority are Sami.
+The majority of the people of Kirkenes are of a Norwegian background, and a minority are Sami.
 Others are originally from Finland, either members of the Kven population or of a newer influx of more or less recent Finnish immigrants.
 Also, about 500 people are relatively recent Russian immigrants.
 For several months in 2015, the town served as a border crossing point for Syrian refugees, with hundreds per week crossing the border on bicycles, traveling into Norway from Russia (via Murmansk and Nikel).